Vince-Hub-Git/Weather-Visualizations/README.md

 <h2>Description</h2>
-This was a basic visualization of the data of humidity in an area of sikta from 2018 to 2019
+This was a basic visualization of the data of humidity in an area of Sikta from 2018 to 2019

 <h2>Languages and Utilities Used</h2>